nyxiereal/Aliucord-pages/backports/index.md

 - 💣: Broken or partially broken
 - 🚧: Still in development or beta

-> How do i install the plugins from here?
->
-> Click the plugin names, it will download the plugin `.zip`, now just move it to the `Aliucord/plugins` folder using a file manager & restart Aliucord if it was open.
+**Note:** To install the plugins from here you need to click the plugin name, it will download the plugin .zip, now just move it to the `Aliucord/plugins` folder using a file manager & restart Aliucord in case it was open.

 ## Plugins
 |Feature|Plugin Name|